ethancheez/EE-160-Notes/Lab5.md

 ## End of File Character
 -   Written as "EOF"
 -   Used to detect a [CTRL + D] input.
+-   Or, as the name suggests, used to detect the end of a text file.

 ### Examples using EOF
 ```c